kendarorg/Angular101/demo002srv.md

  * X-Count: the total count of objects
  * X-PageCount: the number of items returned
+ * X-PageIndex: the current page
+ * access-control-expose-headers: all headers are readable by the browser

 	app.get("/api/address",cors(), (req, res, next) => {
 		var page=0;